 The improvement areas we are focusing on are:

 - To further reduce the time to percutaneous coronary intervention (PCI).
-PCI is a procedure that is often the most effective method for opening blocked blood vessels that cause heart attacks.

 - Enhance rapid intervention (within 90 minutes) from the time the patient arrives in the Emergency Room until treatment.
 Time is essential for patients who present with a heart attack.